 - 1. The modeling organization's Base Hurricane Storm Set will be reviewed. - 2.
-Provide a flowchart illustrating how changes in the HURDAT2 database are used in the calculation of landfall distribution - 3.
+Provide a flowchart illustrating how changes in the HURDAT2 database are used in the calculation of landfall distribution. - 3.
 Changes to the modeling organization Base Hurricane Storm Set from the previously accepted submission will be reviewed.
-Any modification by the modeling organization to the information contained in HURDAT2 will be reviewed. - 4.
+Reasoning and justification underlying aAny modification by the modeling organization to the Base Hurricane Storm Setinformation contained in HURDAT2 will be reviewed. - 4.
 Reasoning and justification underlying any short-term and long-term variations in annual hurricane frequencies incorporated in the model will be reviewed. - 5.
 Modeled probabilities will be compared with observed hurricane frequency using methods documented in currently accepted scientific literature.
-The goodness-of-fit of modeled to historical statewide and regional hurricane frequencies as provided in Form M-1 (Annual Occurrence Rates) will be reviewed. - 6.
-Form M-1 (Annual Occurrence Rates) will be reviewed for consistency with Form S-1 (Probability and Frequency of Florida Landfalling Hurricanes per Year). - 7.
+The goodness-of-fit of modeled to historical statewide and regional hurricane frequencies for the four regions of Florida and overall as provided in Form M-1 (Annual Occurrence Rates) will be reviewed. - 6.
+Form M-1 (Annual Occurrence Rates) will be reviewed for consistency with Form S-1 (Probability and Frequency of Florida Landfalling Hurricanes per Year).
+Changes to the modeling organization's Base Hurricane Storm Set from the previously accepted submission will be reviewed. - 7.
 Comparisons of modeled probabilities and characteristics from the complete historical record will be reviewed.
 Modeled probabilities from any subset, trend, or fitted function will be reviewed, compared, and justified against the complete historical record.
 In the case of partitioning, modeled probabilities from the partition and its complement will be reviewed and compared with the complete historical record.